CppPhil/philslib/README.md

 add the `include` subdirectory to your compiler's
 include path.

+### Using CMake
+If your project uses CMake the library can be included as a a subdirectory using
+`add_subdirectory(path/to/philslib)`
+The include paths can then be added to a target using
+`target_link_libraries(your_target PRIVATE CppPhil::philslib)`

 ## Disabling optional C++17 features
 The library optionally uses some C++17 features such as `[[nodiscard]]` and `[[fallthrough]]` if the compiler being used is new enough to support them.